jonathjd/jonathjd.github.io/_posts/2022-02-23-the-beginning.md

 ## The current state of affairs (2022-2023)

 I spent March 2022 - September 2022 applying to jobs, learning different languages, frameworks, database technologies, and finished up my thesis for my master's program.
 I sent out probably ~600 applications to SWE, Data Engineer, and DS roles, and got very few interviews.
 Just a rough estimate If I had to guess, I got ~5 coding challenges, ~9 initial phone interviews, and maybe 4 follow-up interviews after the fact.
-If we do some quick math we find the following:

-\begin{gather*}
-interviews_1=initial_1+followup_1\\
-interviews_2=initial_2+followup_2-secondround_2+finalround_2
-interviewrate=bad
-\end{gather*}
+Not the best interview performance in the least.

 But, after a long, arduous process, I landed a role as a Bioinformatician at SomaLogic, a proteomics company based in Boulder, with a really cool technology.
 Would I have done some things differently?
 Probably, and I'll probably dive into what those are later.
 But I'm grateful I took that first step.